openMF/community-app/README.md

    ```
     grunt serve
    ```
-   or open the 'index.html' file in FIREFOX browser
+   or open the 'index.html' file with FIREFOX browser

-   Note: If you see a warning similar to the one shown below on running `grunt serve` , try increasing the number of open files limit as per the suggestions at http://stackoverflow.com/questions/34588/how-do-i-change-the-number-of-open-files-limit-in-linux/
+   Note: If you see a warning similar to the one shown below on running `grunt serve` , try increasing the open files limit as per the suggestions at http://stackoverflow.com/questions/34588/how-do-i-change-the-number-of-open-files-limit-in-linux/

    ```
     Waiting...Warning: EMFILE, too many open files